themesberg/flowbite-svelte/src/routes/docs/pages/introduction.md

 [Flowbite](https://flowbite.com) is also available in other frameworks such as vanilla JS with HTML, React, Vue, Angular, and even integration possibilities with back-end frameworks such as Laravel, Django, Flask, and Phoenix.

-Check out the main [Flowbite](https://github.com/themesberg/flowbite) library to explore other libraries too as well as the [Figma design system](https://flowbite.com/figma/).
+Check out the main [GitHub repository](https://github.com/themesberg/flowbite) to explore other libraries too as well as the [Figma design system](https://flowbite.com/figma/).

 ## UI Components